Relintai/pandemonium_engine_docs/community/contributing/contributing_to_the_documentation.md

-This documentation and every page it contains is published under the terms of the `Creative Commons Attribution 3.0 license (CC-BY-3.0) ( https://tldrlegal.com/license/creative-commons-attribution-(cc) )`, with attribution to "Juan Linietsky, Ariel Manzur and the Pandemonium community".
+This documentation and every page it contains is published under the terms of the `Creative Commons Attribution 3.0 license (CC-BY-3.0) ( https://tldrlegal.com/license/creative-commons-attribution-(cc) )`, with attribution to "Péter Magyar and the Pandemonium community, and Juan Linietsky, Ariel Manzur and the Godot community.".

 By contributing to the documentation on the GitHub repository, you agree that your changes are distributed under this license.